StevenCreations/Marlin2.0.x_SKRE3/README.md

 # Marlin2.0.x_SKRE3
+!!must have skr mini 2.0!!

 // This is a precompiled by me, newest version of marlin 2.0x for the ender 3.
 The original bin codes from Bigtree tech tend to make machines malfunction for some odd reason.
 I eventually got around to recompiling the source and editing everything from the ground up for the machine and SKR board.
 You will need to do a PID autotune since I am using a (Gulfcoast) k-type thermocouple and my settings are wildly different than the stock thermistor. ( no code changed needed, this BIN will work for any system that uses a bl touch with the new board.

 requirements:
- --> skr mini e3 2.0 bard installed
+ --> skr mini e3 2.0 board installed
 --> Bl touch
  --> stock hot-end assembly ( not really required, more of a suggestion )